Al Minhad Air Base

 Al Minhad Air Base (قاعدة المنهاد الجوية, IATA: NHD, ICAO: OMDM, also just Minhad Air Base) is a military installation in the United Arab Emirates.
 The base is located approximately 15 mi south of Dubai and is operated by the United Arab Emirates Air Force.
 It is currently the headquarters of the Australian Defence Force's Joint Task Force 633 and supports Australian operations in the Middle East.
+A 2010 US diplomatic cable said that the base was "a critical hub for Coalition/ISAF partners in Afghanistan, including the Australians, Dutch, Canadians, Brits and Kiwis."

-The base was "a critical hub for Coalition/ISAF partners in Afghanistan, including the Australians, Dutch, Canadians, Brits and Kiwis."
+As of March 2024 the airbase is also host to the permanent British Support Operations facility Donnelly Lines.

 Facilities

 The airfield resides at an elevation of 172 ft above mean sea level.
 It has one runway, 09/27 which has an asphalt surface measuring 12901 × 150 ft, and a parallel taxiway with a width of 38 m.